#1 Not Notifying Your Employer of the Accident

 #3 Not Documenting Details of the Accident

 If you have ever walked into a room to get something and then forgotten what you needed once you were there, then you are well aware of how easily details can be forgotten.
-After you’ve been in an accident, take note of every detail you can remember.
+After you’ve been in a workplace accident, take note of every detail you can remember.
 Write down information like what objects you were lifting or what machinery you were using when the incident occurred.
 Think about who was around you that could serve as a witness, take down their names and contact information.
 Details about what you were doing before and after the accident could also be important for your case.
 The longer you wait, the more difficult it can be to remember specific details.

 #4 Not Finding an Experienced Workers’ Compensation Lawyer